fredericaltorres/DotNetCorePlugInExperiment/README.md

 ## Overview

+Experimentation
-- Experimentation loading code on the fly, plugin with DotNetCore 2.x
+- Loading code on the fly from miscellaneous sources with DotNetCore 2.x
+- Execute plug in

 ## Plug In Interface